spatius/relate/docs/source/data-connect.md

 }
 ```

 What's happening here?
-We're telling Relate than when a mutation `addPage` is triggered it should prepend it to this container's `pages` field.
+We're telling Relate that when a mutation `addPage` is triggered it should prepend it to this container's `pages` field.
 This has its advantages since we can make something like the following:

 ```js
 mutations: {